AYUSH19VERMA/Mechanistic-Model/README.md

 #### All the files and their functions are described below

 ODE_Simulations_final.py
-The file contains code to simulate ODEs mentioned in in silico fungal persistence paper.
-ODE simulations file of .ipynb:
+The file contains code to simulate ODEs mentioned in in silico fungal persistence paper ODE simulations file of .ipynb
-The notebook contains the code and plots of the in silico fungal persistence paper. validate.py:
+The notebook contains the code and plots of the in silico fungal persistence paper validate.py
-File to check/validate if .yml file is correctly formatted. convert_yaml_sbml.py:
+File to check/validate if .yml file is correctly formatted convert_yaml_sbml.py
-File to convert yaml(.yml) to sbml(.xml).
+File to convert yaml(.yml) to sbml(.xml)
-SBML_file.xml:
+SBML_file.xml
-This is the generated sbml file(.xml extension) from the yaml(.yml) file using yaml2sbml.
+This is the generated sbml file(.xml extension) from the yaml(.yml) file using yaml2sbml

 #### Ayush files:
 All the files required for simulating and validating model.